anagkrish/cat_dog_mem/README.md

 - getridgefromfits.R.
 Part 2 of ridge density calculations.
 Uses fit from calculate_fits.R to get ridge density for each individual.
 - ranef.rma.mv.R: Hacked metafor function to return covariance matrix (by Dr. Chris Fleming)
 - spatial_controls.R: Code to extract all spatial information from bounding box of each individuals' tracks.
 Information on how to obtain each spatial variable is included in this code.
-- simulations.R & simulation_functions.R: Exploring the behavior of ridge estimation with both the CTMM and adehabitatHR packages on simulated tracks.
+- simulations.R & simulation_functions.R: Exploring the behavior of ridge estimation with both the CTMM and adehabitatHR packages on simulated tracks (by Dr. Mike Noonan).

 figure scripts: contains R code to run analyses and reproduce all figures in text and supplements.